qsebring3930/cs2mulch/_pages/gnomesort.md

 ## Algorithm

-Flip the two left-most cards in the
+1. Flip the two left-most cards in the *collection* face-up.
-*collection* face-up.

-1. If the two face-up cards are **out of order**, such that the number of the left face-up card is greater than the number in the right face-up card, then **swap** the two cards.
+2. If the two face-up cards are **out of order**, such that the number of the left face-up card is greater than the number in the right face-up card, then **swap** the two cards.
 If there is a face-down card to the left of the two face-up cards, then flip this card face-up, flip the right face-up card face-down, and repeat this step.

-2. Otherwise, if you did not swap, check to see if there is a face-down card to the right of the two face-up cards.
-If so, then flip this card face-up, flip the left face-up card face-down, and repeat the previous step.
+3. Check to see if there is a face-down card to the right of the two face-up cards.
+If so, then flip this card face-up, flip the left face-up card face-down, and repeat the step 2.

 When you reach the right side of the collection, flip all cards in the *collection* face-up.
 The cards should be in sorted order, with the smallest cards on the left and largest on the right.